 WMCC has many courses offered through an online education model, using a web-based delivery system.
 Online allows students to study at their convenience, on their schedule.
-All first time online students are encouraged to do the online assessment workshop.

 Graduation Requirements

 The college has established minimum competencies that must be attained in each program.
 Students will be awarded associate degrees/certificates upon completion of academic requirements and demonstration of the required competencies.